vivek-mistry/LMS/README.md

 ## Loan Management System (Laravel)

 It is a small loan management system, where user can track the data customer loans.
 In future, there will be multiple categories related to loans

+## Feature
+- Auth Module
+- Customer Module
+- Order Module
+- Dashboard, which have current payment have to be taken
+- Print invoice
+- Receipt